Thomas Scruggs

 Profile

-Dr. Scruggs previously served on the faculties of Utah State University and Purdue University.
-From 1992-1997, Dr. Scruggs served as Co-Editor for the journal, Learning Disabilities Research and Practice.
-Since 1992 he has been Co-Editor of the research annual, Advances in Learning and Behavioral Disabilities, published by Emerald (UK).
-Presently he is on the editorial board of 10 national and international journals in special and general education, including Behavioral Disorders, Journal of Learning Disabilities, and The Teacher Educator.
+From 1992-1997, Dr. Scruggs served as Co-Editor for the journal Learning Disabilities Research and Practice.
+From 1992 to 2011 he was Co-Editor of the research annual, Advances in Learning and Behavioral Disabilities, published by Emerald (UK).
+Presently he is on the editorial boards of many national and international journals in special and general education, including Behavioral Disorders, Journal of Learning Disabilities, The Teacher Educator, Learning Disability Quarterly, Exceptionality, Learning Disabilities Research and Practice, and the Italian journal Difficolta di Apprendimento [Learning Disorders].
 In 2009 he was appointed Co-Editor (with Margo Mastropieri) of the Council for Exceptional Children journal, Exceptional Children.

 Dr. Scruggs received a Bachelor of Arts degree in English from the Pennsylvania State University, and a Masters of Education degree in Special Education from Lesley University in Cambridge, Massachusetts.
-He has also studied at the University of Illinois, where he was an Edmund J. James Scholar, and at Durham University, England.
+He has also studied at the University of Illinois, where he was an Edmund J. James Scholar, and at Durham University, United Kingdom.
 He has had teaching experiences in a variety of educational settings in Massachusetts and Arizona (including the Gila River Indian Community), particularly with students with special needs on the preschool, elementary, and secondary levels.

 Research Interests